hsh-elc/grappa-webservice/documents/concept/documentation.md

 ### Cancel a Proforma submission

-Cancel and delete a Proforma submission that is queued for grading or being currently graded.
-This request has no effect on already graded submissions.
+Cancel and delete a Proforma submission that is queued for grading or is currently being graded.
+This request has no effect on an already graded submission.

 * **URL**